 2. The New York Times

 Danielle Belopotosky tests the Polar FT60 for The New York Times' Gadgetwise blog, finding it comfortable, sturdy and reliable.
 However, she says it takes some time to set up and there's no lap timer.

 Review: Marathon Tech Review: Watches, Danielle Belopotosky, Aug.
 18, 2009

 3. Bicycling Magazine

-Review Credibility: Good Carlson reviews the FT60 from personal experience, and likes its intuitive training functions such as weekly programs and progress tracking.
-Her review is informative but covers only one aspect of the monitor.
-Bicycling.com names the FT60 a Gear of the Day pick.
+Liz Reap Carlson reviews the FT60 from personal experience, and likes its intuitive training functions such as weekly programs and progress tracking.
+Her review is informative, but reads more like a list of features than a hands on test.